 The Tequila splitfin (Zoogoneticus tequila), is a small freshwater fish measuring up to 8cm long – with females being slightly larger than males.
 They are endemic to the Teuchitlan Springs in the upper Ameca river basin in Mexico, where they inhabit small lakes, tributaries and freshwater springs.

-The species is named after the Tequila volcano, which overlooks the small lake where they were discovered for the very first time in 1955.
+First discovered in 1955 in a small lake, overlooked by the Tequila Volcano.
+A volcano which gives the species its name.
 However, it was not until 1998 that they were officially classified as their own species.
 Their original habitat was a small lake with a diameter of just 8 metres and a depth of 1.3 metres.

-A series of unsuccessful searches caused them to be reported as “extinct in the wild” in 1998.
-Just three years later, in 2001, a small population containing just a handful of adults was discovered.
-Again, this was in a small lake that measured between 3 and 4 metres in diameter.
-Unfortunately, this population was reported as extinct in 2013.
+Considered extinct in the wild after a series of unsuccessful searches in 1998.
+However, just three years later, a small population containing a handful of adults was found.
+Similarly, this was in a small lake that measured between 3 and 4 metres in diameter.
+Distressingly, as of 2013, these are also extinct.

 In 2015 a reintroduction programme began, driven by captive breeding projects around the world.
-The IUCN (International Union for Conservation of Nature) estimated this population to have around 80 adults in 2018, with numbers growing at a steady rate.
-This new population inhabits an oxygen rich freshwater spring which is 4 metres in diameter and an average depth of just twenty centimetres.
+The IUCN (International Union for Conservation of Nature) estimated this population to have around 80 adults in 2018.
+Thankfully, numbers are growing at a steady rate.
+This new population inhabits an oxygen-rich freshwater spring which is 4 metres in diameter and an average depth of just twenty centimetres.

 The survival of the Tequila splitfin now faces a multitude of threats in the wild.
 These include: